 Introduction

-The DRWG discussed five optionsto EER performance in all hours, which include:
+The DRWG discussed five options for estimating EER performance in all hours.
+These options were initially developed by the ISO to facilitate discussion of alternative approaches among DRWG participants.
+The options discussed included:

-Single Value Option: determine the average hourly demand reduction for all off-peak hours;
+Single Value Option: calculate a single average hourly demand reduction value for all off-peak hours;

-Shaping Options: shaping currently known on-peak savings estimates to all hours, including:
+Shaping Options: shape currently known on-peak savings estimates to all hours using a known relationship between estimated performance under on-peak system conditions (reference load) and all other performance hour system conditions, including:

 a.
 Shaping Option A: estimate hourly EER performance as a function of established on-peak EER savings and system load levels; and